rich-iannone/aetheRa/README.md

 - fetching a current listing of sounding sites from the NOAA Radiosonde database
 - selection and retrieval of data for a sounding location over a specified time interval
-- exporting the sounding data into a format suitable for atmospheric dispersion modelling (i.e., CALMET `UP.DAT`)
+- exporting the sounding data into a format suitable for atmospheric dispersion modelling (i.e., CALMET `UP.DAT` file)

 ### Future Additions